floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Florida’s small claims cases are legal actions filed to settle disputes regarding amounts of no more than $5,000.
 Class-action lawsuits are consolidated legal actions or suits where one defendant of the class represents all the others who were injured, hurt, or wronged in a similar or the same manner.
 In Florida, small claims cases and class-action lawsuits are heard by different trial courts.
 Small claims cases are heard by county courts, while circuit courts hear class-action lawsuits.

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the record subject, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are managed independently of government sources and are not sponsored by these agencies.
+Consequently, the availability, accuracy, and/or validity of some records may not be guaranteed.

-What Cases are Heard by Small Claims Courts in Florida?
+What Cases Are Heard by Small Claims Courts in Florida?

 In Florida, small claims cases are heard by county courts, also known as “The People’s Courts.”
-There are 67 county courts in Florida with one in each county.
+There are 67 county courts in Florida, with one in each county.
 County courts have jurisdiction over civil disputes where no more than $30,000 is involved.
 Apart from small claims, county courts also hear cases of less serious criminal offenses like misdemeanors, citizen disputes, and traffic offenses.
 Florida state statutes ( Fla.
-Stat. § 34.01) establish county court jurisdiction in:
+Stat. § 34.01) primarily establish county court jurisdiction in:

 • County and municipal ordinance violations